In honour of otolaryngologists Dr. Robert Dickson and Dr. Glen P. Kong, an award is being established in the UBC Division of Otolaryngology.

 Dr. Dickson began practising otolaryngology in Vancouver alongside Dr. Kong in 1970, after completing medical school at the University of Manitoba and his medical residence at the University of Minnesota.
 At the same time, he joined UBC as a Clinical Associate Professor in the Department of Surgery.
 He loved his work and was a caring and accomplished otolaryngologist, especially dedicated to mentoring young otolaryngologists as he had been mentored by Dr. Kong.
 He was a member of the prestigious Triological Society of North America, among many other career achievements.
 Together with Dr. Donald Mintz—Clinical Associate Professor in the UBC Division of Otolaryngology, who took over Dr. Kong’s practice—Dr. Dickson established an annual award for otolaryngology residents in memory of Dr. Kong, which he and Dr. Mintz faithfully contributed to for more than twenty years.

-With the passing of Dr. Dickson on December 5th, 2013, colleagues, family, and friends of both physicians are establishing an endowed award to carry on their legacy of excellence in the field and their dedication to supporting residents.
+When Dr. Dickson passed away in 2013, colleagues, family, and friends of both physicians decided to establish an endowed award to carry on their legacy of excellence in the field and their dedication to supporting residents.